hcopasstarke/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+1. Semantic HTML allows individuals to organize and define sections of a document for your own self as well as others.
+The most important aspect of semantic HTML is the fact that it allows you to clearly communicate the information within a document.
+This means that it provides meaning and clarity the content of a document.

+2. Two big differences between display: block and display: inline is that 1. block displays elements considers margins and padding and 2. inline allows individuals to set width and height on the element.

+3. The four areas of the block model are content, padding, border, and margin.

+4. Flexbox allows you to work on the main axis.

+5. Git is incredibly important for teams because it allows you to keep an original document, create branches of the same document, and view changes.
+This is incredibly important for individuals trying to test out certain aspects of a project while maintaining the parts of a project that one may want to keep.